v-zhuravlev/zabbix-notify/README.md

 More on Action configuration in Zabbix can be found  [here:](https://www.zabbix.com/documentation/3.0/manual/config/notifications/action)

-# About using --nofork
+# About using --no-fork

-If you have Zabbix 3.4 or newer, it recommended to use --nofork option from Zabbix.
+If you have Zabbix 3.4 or newer, it recommended to use --no-fork option from Zabbix.
 This will give you an ability to see [errors](https://www.zabbix.com/documentation/3.4/manual/introduction/whatsnew340#return_code_check_for_scripts_and_commands) in Zabbix if something goes wrong:
 ![image](https://user-images.githubusercontent.com/14870891/44034320-7e373f58-9f15-11e8-83f2-09016ec60d32.png)

  Just make sure you enabled [concurrent sessions](https://www.zabbix.com/documentation/3.4/manual/introduction/whatsnew340#parallel_processing_of_alerts) in Zabbix.
-Use --nofork with care if you use Slack with --slack_mode=alarm, since script then sleeps for 30s before removing messages from Slack.
+Use --no-fork with care if you use Slack with --slack_mode=alarm, since script then sleeps for 30s before removing messages from Slack.

 # Troubleshooting
 In order to troubleshoot problems, try to send test message from the command line under user `zabbix`.
-Try using `--nofork` and `--debug` command line switches
+Try using `--no-fork` and `--debug` command line switches

 You may also want to increase the logging of alerter process to DEBUG for a while.
 (optional) If appropriate, decrease the level of logging of all zabbix processes to reduce the noise in the log file: